codedstructure/pylibftdi/docs/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On Debian like systems (including Ubuntu, Mint, Debian, etc), the package
-`libftdi-dev` should give you what you need as far as the libftdi library
+``libftdi1-dev`` should give you what you need as far as the libftdi library
 is concerned::

-    $ sudo apt-get install libftdi-dev
+    $ sudo apt-get install libftdi1-dev

 The following works for both a Raspberry Pi (Debian Wheezy) and Ubuntu 12.04,
 getting ordinary users (e.g. 'pi' on the RPi) access to the FTDI device without